 Every Flair system needs at least one Flair Puck.* This Puck is configured as a Gateway and plugged into power using the supplied cable and adapter.
-The Gateway Puck is connected to your home WiFI and bridges all your Flair devices to the internet over an ad hoc RF network.
+A Gateway Puck is connected to your home WiFi and bridges all your Flair devices to the internet over an ad hoc RF (radio frequency) network.

-Based on the layout and construction of your home - or the size of your Flair system - more than one Gateway Puck may be required to facilitate the RF signal.
+Based on the layout and construction of your home - or the size of your Flair system - more than one Gateway Puck may be required to create a large enough RF network in your home to keep Flair devices online.

 - Central Systems